astral-sh/ruff/README.md

           Attempt to automatically fix lint errors
       --fix-only
           Fix any fixable lint errors, but don't report on leftover violations.
-Implies `--fix` -n, --no-cache
+Implies `--fix` --diff
+          Avoid writing any fixed files back; instead, output a diff for each changed file to stdout -n, --no-cache
           Disable cache reads
       --select <SELECT>